 - 1. At least one screencast per dataset, showing the output of your VO on it.
 Use a similar layout to Figure 1.
 Please use top-down 2D plots with an aspect ratio of 1 (set axis equal).
 Feel free to provide more screencasts if you want to show something with them.
 To simplify data transmission, we recommend uploading the screencasts to YouTube as listed or unlisted video, but you can also send us the screencasts in any other way.
-YouTube videos that are not unlisted will be added to a playlist that will be published on the website of our research group!
 For Ubuntu, we recommend the screen capture program "kazam".
 Please specify the last names of the members of your group in the video file name or YouTube video title. - 2.
-Your Matlab code.
-Write a Readme file specifying how to run it, what version of Matlab you used and the specifications of the machine on which you captured the screencasts (maximum number of used threads, CPU frequency, RAM). - 3.
+When submitting code, always use relative paths instead of absolute paths.
+Write a Readme file specifying how to run it and the specifications of the machine on which you captured the screencasts (maximum number of used threads, CPU frequency, RAM). - (a) Matlab code: Also mention the Matlab version you are using. - (b) Python code: Use Anaconda environments with Python 3.x.
+Submit your exported conda environment (conda env export) together with your code. - (c) C/C++ code: Submit your code together with a functioning Makefile or CMakeLists file.
+Ensure that we can compile your software in Linux (Ubuntu 20.04).
+There must be a detailed description of how to compile and run your code. - 3.
 The report, see Section 1.3.2.
 An ideal report length is 5 pages excluding images or references, if any.
 Be concise!
 The absolute maximum allowed is 10 pages excluding images or references.